-Ok, we know what you are thinking: “Taxis, that ain’t the Cheapo way!”…which is true seeing as taxis are quite expensive in Japan.
-Especially considering that there are plenty of cheaper public transport alternatives.
-However, if you are caught somewhere after the last train (usually around 1am or earlier depending on the line) or in a smaller city that does not enjoy the same public transport coverage as Tokyo, then a taxi might save you from making a very lengthy walk or hauling around whatever baggage you have on you.
+Ok, we know what you are thinking, that taxis are not the cheapo way.
+And that is true, seeing as taxis can be quite expensive in Japan—especially considering that there are plenty of cheaper public transport alternatives.
+However, if you are caught somewhere after the last train (usually around 1am or earlier, depending on the line), or in an area that does not enjoy wide public transport coverage, then taking a taxi in Tokyo (or elsewhere in the country) might save you from a lengthy walk or hauling around whatever baggage you have.

-Most receptions at a hotel or business will gladly call a taxi for you if you ask them “takushii o yonde kudasai“.
-In most large cities this does not incur an additional charge while in more rural areas a small charge may apply.
-If you are out and about, the best way to find a taxi would be to head to one of the many taxi stands around stations and major sightseeing spots where taxis line up to help you on your way.
+Most receptions at a hotel or business in Japan will gladly call a taxi for you if you ask them “Takushii o yonde kudasai.”
+In most large cities, this does not incur an additional charge, while in more rural areas a small charge may be added to your fare.
+If you are out and about, the best way to find a taxi would be to head to one of the many taxi stands around stations and major sightseeing spots, where taxis line up to help you on your way.

-Fares vary quite a bit depending on where you are; taxis in Tokyo are more expensive than their counterparts in rural areas, but in general base fare for the first 2 km (1.2 mi) will range between 500 and 700 yen.
-After that the fare increases by 90 yen based on certain increments of about 250 m (820 ft) plus waiting time, when the taxi stands still due to traffic or if you ask them to wait.
+Fares vary depending on where you are; taxis in Tokyo are a little more expensive than their counterparts in rural areas, but in general the base fare for the first 1.052km will range between ¥380 and ¥410.
+After that, the fare increases by ¥80 every 237m, plus during waiting time—that’s when the taxi stands still due to traffic or if you ask them to wait.

-Also be aware that when taking a taxi between 22:00 and 5:00 they will generally charge an additional 20 percent as a surcharge.
+When taking a taxi between 22:00 and 5:00, they will generally charge an additional 20% as a surcharge.
 Another surcharge may also be incurred when they have to take a tolled expressway.

 Some taxis offer preset routes between sightseeing spots or between major stations and hotels to the airport, which often have a discounted fare or even a pre-determined fare.
 Using these taxis might just be a great alternative to taking a shuttle bus or using public transport.